Boston Harbor Islands National Recreation Area | PARK AT A GLANCE

 OPERATING HOURS

 The island parks of Boston Harbor Islands National Recreation Area are open year-round from sunrise to sunset for those with their own boat.
-For those relying on public ferries to get to the islands, service to Spectacle and Georges islands runs from mid-May to Columbus Day, while service to Bumpkin, Peddocks, Grape, and Lovells islands is from late June through Labor Day Weekend.
+For those relying on public ferries to get to the islands, service to Georges Island typically runs from mid-May to Columbus Day, while service to Spectacle and Peddocks is from mid-June through Labor Day Weekend.
 There is also weekend service to Thompson Island from Memorial Day to Labor Day.
+Keep in mind that times can change, so be sure to get the latest ferry schedule on the official Boston Harbor Islands National and State Park web page.

 Operating hours of the four peninsula parks—Nut Island, Deer Island, William Web Memorial Park, and World’s End—tend to be year-round from sunrise to sunset.

-Visitor centers on Spectacle, Georges, and Lovells islands are open from 9 AM to 5 PM on days that the ferry operates.
+Visitor centers on Spectacle and Georges islands are open whenever the ferry operates.

 FEES